 - Check for doneness at 30 mins, and then again every 2-3 minutes.
 Insert a toothpick into the center.
 It should come out clean with a few moist crumbs.
 If you inserted it right into a melted chocolate chip, do it again for accuracy.

 The perfect brownie recipe!
 Cakey, fudgy, and chewy all in one.
 Make a batch or two to share!

-- 1 stick unsalted butter, plus more for pan
+- 8 tablespoons unsalted butter, plus more for pan

 - 8 ounces semi-sweet chocolate bar, coarsely chopped

 - 1 1/4 cups granulated sugar